 We can get little glimpses into cats’ inner worlds and recurring thoughts through analysis of their communication and behavior.
 Here are some of the things your cat probably thinks about – maybe next time you catch it staring at nothing, it’s actually got one of these on its mind.

 If behavior is any indication, cats think about food all the time.
 The thought of a delicious meal seems to pop up at even the slightest provocation, from the sight of you entering the same room as its food bowl to anything that sounds vaguely like a can being opened.
 When it does, you’ll know by the pitter-patter of paws racing down the hall and the endless stream of needy meows.

 Cats have very strong memories, particularly their long-term memories.
-With such heightened senses of smell, sight and hearing, they’re able to record extremely detailed mental images of their experiences.
-Years later, they’re still able to recall people, places and things from their pasts with incredible accuracy, exhibiting the same emotions they did the first time around.
+With such heightened senses of smell, sight, and hearing, they’re able to record extremely detailed mental images of their experiences.
+Years later, they’re still able to recall people, places, and things from their pasts with incredible accuracy, exhibiting the same emotions they did the first time around.

 If you’ve ever arrived home to find your cat already waiting by the door, ready to rub on your legs and beg for a petting, you know that you were on its mind.
 But the extent to which this is true may surprise you.
-Many behaviorists theorize that housecats exist in a state of perpetual kittenhood, perceiving their owners as their mothers, and they behave accordingly.
+Many behaviorists theorize that housecats exist in perpetual kittenhood, perceiving their owners as their mothers, and they behave accordingly.